simonprovost/Auto-Sklong/README.md

 [`Scikit-Longitudinal`](https://scikit-longitudinal.readthedocs.io/latest/) and [`Scikit-learn`](https://scikit-learn.org/stable/)
 models to tackle the Longitudinal machine learning classification tasks.

+**Wait, what is Longitudinal Data — In layman's terms ?**

+Longitudinal data is a "time-lapse" snapshot of the same subject, entity, or group tracked over time-periods, similar to checking in on patients to see how they change.
+For instance, doctors may monitor a patient's blood pressure, weight, and cholesterol every year for a decade to identify health trends or risk factors.
+This data is more useful for predicting future results than a one-time survey because it captures evolution, patterns, and cause-effect throughout time.

+**Not enough?**

-For more scientific details, you can refer to our [paper](https://doi.org/10.1109/BIBM62325.2024.10821737) published by `IEEE` in the [IEEE International Conference on Bioinformatics and Biomedicine (BIBM), 2024 Edition](https://ieeexplore.ieee.org/xpl/conhome/10821710/proceeding).
+* For more scientific details, you can refer to our [paper](https://doi.org/10.1109/BIBM62325.2024.10821737) published by `IEEE` in the [IEEE International Conference on Bioinformatics and Biomedicine (BIBM), 2024 Edition](https://ieeexplore.ieee.org/xpl/conhome/10821710/proceeding).

-`Auto-Sklong` comes with various search methods to explore the [`search space`](https://auto-sklong.readthedocs.io/en/latest/tutorials/search_space/) introduced, such as `Bayesian Optimisation`.
+* `Auto-Sklong` comes with various search methods to explore the [`search space`](https://auto-sklong.readthedocs.io/en/latest/tutorials/search_space/) introduced, such as `Bayesian Optimisation`.
 For more details, visit the [official documentation](https://auto-sklong.readthedocs.io/en/latest/).

 ---